ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 The next needed structure is `transfer`.
 It consists of three byte arrays:

-* The encoded bytes of an _Event_, here called `eventData`.
+* The encoded bytes of an _event_, here called `eventData`.
 * `signature`: 64 bytes, to be verified against the `author`s public key from the event.
 * the optional `content`: a maximum of 64k bytes.

-To validate an incoming signed event, the receiver just takes the `eventData` and the `signature` and passes them to the cryptographic function that does the validation.
+To validate the _event_, the receiver just takes the `eventData` and the `signature` and passes them to the cryptographic function that does the validation.
 In this case, edwards25519 as defined in {{?RFC8032}}, also known as Ed25519 from the [Networking and Cryptography library (NaCL)](https://nacl.cr.yp.to/).

-If present, hashing the `content` needs to compute the same hash as stated by the `content.hash` field on the event.
+If `content` is present, hashing it needs to compute the same hash as stated by the `content.hash` field on the event.
-If it should be omitted, it needs to be set to null (primitive 22 or `0xf6` in CBOR) to keep the array it's contained in of length three.
+To omit the `content`, it needs to be set to `null` (primitive 22 or `0xf6` in CBOR), so that the array the field is contained in has the same size in both cases.

-The Hash of a signed event (and the `previous` field of the next event) is the SHA256 of `eventData` and `signature` bytes concatenated.
+The hash of a signed event (and the `previous` field of the next event) is the SHA256 of `eventData` and `signature` bytes concatenated.

 ## Cipherlinks